GraceMurigi/GraceMurigi/README.md

 -  🔭 I’m currently working on enterprise web solutions at MijiniTech Ltd.
 - 🌱 I’m currently learning Flutter.
-- 🤔 I’m looking for help with getting started with contributing to open source.
 - 📫 How to reach me: gracemurigi95@gmail.com
 - ⚡ Fun fact: At Kyamwilu Hill, in the Machakos county of Kenya, water flows uphill and vehicles roll uphill.
 You should see it 😄.